PedroLander/MiniNet-EcoSim/README.md

-# PatchEcoSim
+# MiniNet EcoSim
 ### Ecological simulation in 3D of a piece of terrain
-The aim of this project is to make an animated simulation of the ecological network happening in a place.
+The aim of this project is to make an animated simulation of a small ecological network happening in a place.
 There are lot of scientific methods for achieveng great mimicking of the real world so, instead, this project focuses on making the simulation visually attractive